What is a "complainant"?

 Who knows about the hearing or sanctioning conference?

-Specific information is kept strictly behind closed doors.
-Only people directly involved with the case will know; this includes the respondent, the complainant, any witnesses involved in the proceedings, the Honor Council Advisor, and the council members involved in the hearing or sanctioning conference.
-Council members who are not directly involved in the case do not even know the respondent's identity.
-The Dean of Students is notified of the pending hearing or sanctioning conference for any potential personal safety issues.
+Obviously, people directly involved with the case will know: the respondent, the complainant, any witnesses involved in the proceedings, the Honor Council Advisor, and the council members involved in the hearing or sanctioning conference.
+Council members who are not directly involved in the case are not told the respondent's identity.
+In addition to the folks directly involved with the case, the faculty advisor to the Council also alerts the Dean of Academic Success, the Dean of Students, and the Athletics Director that the respondent has been contacted about an alleged violation by the Council; this is done purely so that these administrators are able to support and serve as a resource for the respondent.

 How can I get on the council?